Suspected identity compromise

 note

-Suspected Identity Compromise tickets are classified as suggested for review, and are automatically closed after a review period of 28 days.
+Suspected Identity Compromise tickets are classified as open for review, and are automatically closed after a review period of 10 days.

-The Full Details section provides references to normative actions taken in close proximity to suspected activities.
-Suspected activities are indicated in red, while typical activities are in green.
-Coro uses IP lookup providers to derive metadata about connecting IP addresses to help admin users identify patterns in suspicious activity.
-Select the dropdown next to an activity to view any identified details, such as service provider, proxy, organization name, or threat type (where one is identified).
+The Full Details tab provides references to normative actions taken in close proximity to suspected activities.
+Suspected activities are shown in red, while typical activities are shown in green.
+Coro uses IP lookup providers to derive metadata about connecting IP addresses to help admin users identify suspicious patterns.
+If the threat level associated with an IP address is high, the IP address is red.
+If the threat level is medium, the IP address is yellow.
+Select the dropdown next to an activity to view identified details, such as service provider, proxy, organization name, or threat type (where one is identified).

 For more information about ticket types, see Ticket types for Cloud Security.